lelynn/newrepo/_posts/2019-03-07-my-eperience-with-installing-ubuntu.md

 </div>

 Well....
 I guess I cannot do much about this.
 It is nice to know how to use my GPU I guess..
 And perhaps one day I should buy an external GPU.. but they're not cheap.

+### Lessons learned

+- Think twice or three times before installing the latest version of everything.
+- Dont just change your screen resolution on ubuntu.
+- Everything you do you can learn from.